HarshiSharma/EB_Team_Page/README.md

 # eb_harshi

-ABOUT PAGE FILES:
+ABOUT PAGE FILES: </br>
-index.html : This file has the view and controller of the about page. style.css: This file is one of the stylesheet for index.html
+index.html : This file has the view and controller of the about page.<br/>
+style.css: This file is one of the stylesheet for index.html</br>